godotengine/godot-docs/development/file_formats/tscn.rst

 1) :code:`length` and :code:`step` are both time in seconds

-Each track is described by a list of key, value pairt in the format :code:`tracks/Id/Attribute`, it includes:
+Each track is described by a list of key, value pair in the format :code:`tracks/Id/Attribute`, it includes:

 - type